 Field of Vision/View

 As we’ve already noted, when you increase the magnification power, the field of view is reduced.
 To counter this, the way the monocular has been constructed, the size of the lens and the prism-type can all have an effect.
 There is no escaping the fact that higher priced lenses capable of greater zooms will have much better fields of view at those higher zoom settings than the less expensive models.
 You may also be able to get add on lenses such as a fisheye lens.

-Coatings for the Lens
+Coatings for the Telephoto Lens

 You will find that many optics feature a lens coating of some kind.
 To simplify things a little, the best lens coatings will often be able to reduce or even stop fogging, improve the image visibility and shed water.
 There are different levels of lens coating to consider ranging from a simple layer of coating to a multi-layered coating.